Disposal of Operating Assets

 The book value as of December 31, 20×3, is computed under the half-year convention for partial year’s depreciation as follows:

-This journal entry would be made to record the depreciation for the first half of 20×4 (one-half year’s):
+This journal entry would be made to record the a for the first half of 20×4 (one-half year’s):

 This journal entry would be made to record the disposal (note that the amount of accumulated depreciation is the sum of $52,500 and $10,500):